Find the Painting

 104 works across 4 institutions

-New York holds 104 works by Edgar Degas across 4 institutions, including Metropolitan Museum of Art, Brooklyn Museum, and 2 other venues.
+New York holds 104 works by Edgar Degas across 4 institutions, including Metropolitan Museum of Art, Museum of Modern Art, and 2 other venues.

 Collections in this city